-Following the established formula in the IDEA, each IDEA-B subgrantee (in Pennsylvania primarily Intermediate Units) must expend a proportional amount of their federal Part B subgrants for the provision of services to parentally placed students with disabilities enrolled in private schools.
-The implementing regulations at 34 CFR §300.454(b)(1) Services determined require that subgrantees consult with representatives of private school children with disabilities to discuss the provision of services.
+Following the established formula in the IDEA, each IDEA-B subgrantee (in Pennsylvania intermediate units) must expend a proportional amount of their federal Part B subgrants for the provision of services to parentally placed students with disabilities enrolled in private schools.
+The implementing regulations at 34 CFR §300.137(b)(1) Equitable Services determined require that subgrantees consult with representatives of private school children with disabilities to discuss the provision of services.
 The results of this consultation must include: